 This partnership allows the University of Delaware Press to solicit and evaluate new manuscripts while maintaining editorial control.
 RLPG will assume responsibility for producing and distributing the books, with the additional advantages of being able to print-on-demand and to provide e-book services and global promotion.
 The University of Delaware Press publishes books in all fields of scholarship.
 Presently its major strengths are in literary studies, especially Shakespeare, Renaissance and Early Modern literature; Eighteenth-Century Studies; French literature; art history and history; and cultural studies of Delaware and the Eastern Shore.

 External readers are selected from among distinguished scholars in the appropriate fields.
 Their reports, as well as evaluations by members of the editorial board, are weighed carefully and voted on by the board at its meetings during the academic year.
 The Board of Editors is currently chaired by Professor Donald C. Mell.
 His predecessor, Professor Jay Halio, chaired the Press from 1985 to June 1997.
 He was preceded by Professor James Merrill (1975-1985).
 The Board currently consists of faculty members from the departments of Art History, English, Foreign Languages and Literatures, History, and Philosophy, as well as the Vice Provost for Libraries ex-officio.
 Karen Druliner served as managing editor of the press from 1996-2011.
-Julia Oestreich currently serves as senior editor.
+Julia Oestreich currently serves as director.